tensorflow/community/rfcs/20191016-dlpack-support.md

 More generally, users would be able to develop preprocessing or other GPU based functionality and be able to support integration with all dl frameworks simplifying development efforts when creating solutions that are upstream or downstream from deep learning models.

-A blog post or release notes headline could read "Tensorflow now supports dlpack enabling interoperability with other GPU powered frameworks like cuPy, cuDF, DGM, TGL, PyTorch, and MxNet."
+A blog post or release notes headline could read "Tensorflow now supports dlpack enabling interoperability with other GPU powered frameworks like cuPy, cuDF, DGL, TGL, PyTorch, and MxNet."

 ## Design Proposal

-Notes from @alextp:

-AFAICT it should be easy to take cuda pointers in and out of TF and use them to build dlpack structures from tensors or vice versa.
-The tricky part is that TF does not use cudamalloc to allocate memory but its own allocator whose internal state is stored on the CPU and matches the head of TF's compute stream, so we need to sync TF's stream before the memory is usable from dlpack and similarly sync other cuda streams before memory is made usable by TF tensors (and similarly we need to sync the streams when trying to free the buffers).

 A working version of dlpack integration has been released as a package by coauthors @jermainewang and @VoVAllen here: https://github.com/VoVAllen/tf-dlpack/issues/3